-Complete one SCHEDULE 3, Part B for each generator at this plant that is in commercial operation.
+Complete one SCHEDULE 3, PART B for each generator at this plant that is in commercial operation.

 For line 1a, What is the nameplate capacity for this generator?
 Report the highest value on the generator nameplate in MW rounded to the nearest tenth, as measured in alternating current (AC).
 If the nameplate capacity is expressed in kilovolt amperes (kVA), first convert the nameplate capacity to kilowatts by multiplying the corresponding power factor by the kVA and then convert to megawatts by dividing by 1,000.
 Round this value to the nearest tenth.
 If generator nameplate capacity is less than net summer capacity, provide the reason(s) in SCHEDULE 7.
+In order to correct erroneous nameplate reported in prior year(s) send an image of the nameplate to EIA-860@eia.gov.